Finite Sample Performance Analysis of MIMO Systems Identification: Introduction

 Depending on whether state measurements are directly available, the systems under consideration can be broadly categorized into two classes.
 For \textit{fully observed} LTI systems, where the state can be accurately measured, recent works~\cite{simchowitz2018learning,faradonbeh2018finite,sarkar2019near,dean2020sample} derive upper bounds on identification error of the OLS estimator from a finite number of sample trajectories.
 However, these error bounds usually depend on the true system parameters, which are unknown during the identification process.
 Dean et al.~\cite{dean2020sample} further provide a data-dependent upper bound on the identification error.
 Besides OLS, Wagenmaker and Jamieson ~\cite{wagenmaker2020active} propose an active learning algorithm for identification and derive an error bound.
-A summary on finite time identification of a fully observed system can be found in~\cite{matni2019tutorial}.
-Notice that the above works mainly focus on the upper bound of finite time identification error for specific identification algorithms such as OLS.
+A summary on finite \syl{sample} identification of a fully observed system can be found in~\cite{matni2019tutorial}.
+Notice that the above works mainly focus on the upper bound of finite \syl{sample} identification error for specific identification algorithms such as OLS.
 On the other hand, Jedra and Proutiere~\cite{jedra2019sample} establish lower bounds on sample complexity for a class of locally-stable algorithms in the Probably Approximately Correct (PAC) framework.
 Tsiamis and Pappas~\cite{tsiamis2021linear} reveal that one can craft a fully observed linear system with non-isotropic noise, where the worst-case sample complexity grows exponentially with the system dimension in the PAC framework, independent of identification algorithm used.
 However, their result is limited to under-actuated and under-excited linear systems with specific structures.